edgedb/easy-edgedb/chapter9/index.md

 For these two properties we will just use `cal::local_date` for the sake of simplicity.
 There is also `cal::local_datetime` that includes time, but we should be fine with just the date.
 (And of course there is the `cal::local_time` type with just the time of day that we have in our `Date` type.)

-Doing an insert for the `Crewman` types with the properties `first_appearance` and `last_appearance` will now look something like this:
+Doing an insert for the `Crewman` objects with the properties `first_appearance` and `last_appearance` will now look something like this:

 ```edgeql
 INSERT Crewman {